Safe beekeeping practices

 Anyone who keeps honey bees will receive a bee sting sooner or later.
 There are no exceptions to this fact.

-If you know or suspect that you have an allergy to bee stings, seek medical advice before taking up or continuing with beekeeping.
+If you know or suspect that you have an allergy to bee stings, you must seek medical advice before taking up or continuing with beekeeping.

 When starting beekeeping, it is important to have another person present to watch for any indication of an adverse reaction to stings.
 This person should be available to get medical help for you if required.
 Joining a beekeeping club where beginners are able to open hives and handle bees under guidance of an experienced beekeeper is recommended.